Covid 19 coronavirus: Masks mandatory on public transport from level 2 and higher

 - Covid-19 coronavirus: Urgent hunt to track down 7 passengers - Were you on these buses? - NZ He...

-Prime Minister Jacinda Ardern also urged Aucklanders to wear face masks while they were out in public as she has been since the city moved into level 3 almost two weeks ago.
+Prime Minister Jacinda Ardern also urged Aucklanders to wear face masks while they are out in public as she has been since the city moved into level 3 almost two weeks ago.

 Ardern announced today Auckland will remain in level 3 until midnight on Sunday when it moves to level 2 which allows schools and retailers to open but requires people to maintain social distancing.